 Table of contents

 In brief, this chapter opens with an introduction to another character in the story; the serpent.
 This serpent challenged the woman concerning God’s directive about the forbidden tree and claimed that God was lying to them.
 They would not die when they eat from it.
 God was just trying to hold them back from reaching their potential.
 He knew that when they ate from that tree, they would be like God.

 The woman was convinced, took from the tree, and ate.
 Then she gave it to the man and he also ate.
 When they did, suddenly they realized they were naked and made fig coverings for themselves.
 Soon, God came walking in the garden to meet with them, and they hid.
 They were not like God now.
 Instead, they were ashamed to be with him.

-After God asked them if they had eaten from the the forbidden tree, they confessed they had, although they did not accept responsibility for their action.
-As a result each of the three participants in this drama were notified of the consequences of their action.
+After God asked them if they had eaten from the forbidden tree, they confessed they had, although they did not accept responsibility for their action.
+As a result, each of the three participants in this drama was notified of the consequences of their actions.
 The man and woman are driven from the garden.
 And a guard was then placed at the entrance to the garden to prevent access to the tree of life.

 So who is this serpent that is introduced at the beginning of this chapter?
 The only description of it given here is that it is very crafty, and it can talk.
 It was also clearly seeking to cause a division between God and humanity.
 This serpent is typically associated with Satan.
 But many also see it as an actual snake.
 A snake that could talk.
 And, based on its curse, a snake that could walk.